noi-techpark/sfscon-pdf-downloader/README.md

 [![REUSE Compliance](https://github.com/noi-techpark/sfscon-pdf-downloader/actions/workflows/reuse.yml/badge.svg)](https://github.com/noi-techpark/odh-docs/wiki/REUSE#badges)

-Tiny graphical application to download all speakers PDF files for SFSCON.
+Tiny GUI application to download all speakers PDF files for SFSCON.
 Then they are saved in the corresponding directory with the following scheme
 `Day x/Room - Track/Time - Speaker.pdf`
 An real example would be